tapegram/blog/blog/mobbing/mobbing.md

 - More efficient PRs: Instead of needing to convince someone to review the PR and revisit/understand your design decisions, you get a "continuous" code review from the person you are pairing with!
 Instant PR approval!

 - Can be leveraged to help with learning: instead of sending a junior engineer off to teach themselves how to do something by themselves, you can pair with them to teach them by guiding them through it.
-Additionally, the more senior engineer of the pair is forced to explain their ideas and thoughts in ways that may force them to better understand, refine, or even challenge their ideas.
+Additionally, the more senior engineer of the pair is forced to explain their ideas and thoughts in ways that may force them to better understand, refine, or even challenge them.

 - Reduces corner-cutting by social pressure: I may be telling on myself here but if I'm doing solo work, it's a lot easier for me to cut a corner or be a little sloppy because I'm starting to feel like I want to get something done sooner.
 But when I'm working with someone else, I know I'll need to justify it or I'll get called out for it, so I'm usually on my best behavior.

+- Overall, I just find my brain and internal monologue to be unreliable.
+Your brain can just tell you "this makes sense, trust me bro" and you have no choice but to believe it.
+But once spoken into existence it can quickly fall apart, which is good!
+Shorten that feedback loop by putting yourself in the position where you have to work through your thoughts out loud and in real life.

 Overall, pairing is _usually_ more efficient for getting quality work done since it minimizes handoffs, reduces decision latency, shortens feedback loops, improves quality, and reduces silos (by 1)

 ### Drawbacks

-Pairing is a discipline and a skill so as a result it can be done "well" or "poorly" and this can affect the degree of the benefits you can get from it.
+Pairing is a discipline and a skill so it can be done _well_ or _poorly_ and this can affect the degree of the benefits you can get from it, or possibly push it over into a net negative.

 For example,

 - I might hog all the driving or refuse to drive outright in the wrong context.
 For example, if I'm the senior engineer teaching a junior engineer, it's probably best to encourage them to drive more so they can get as much engagement and hands-on experience as possible with me guiding them.
 If I insist on driving the whole time, it will be hard for them to stay engaged.
 If we are both similarly experienced engineers bouncing ideas off of each other, it may start to be a struggle to stay in the navigator role for long periods, especially if the driver takes over both roles and just starts doing everything without any room for discussion.
 That's just swarming but wasting an extra person's time.

 - Pairing does require some degree of empathy and social awareness.
 You can't just dump on the other person's ideas or reject everything out of hand.
 You have to intentionally build rapport with your teammates and pairing partners and intentionally make pairing a fun and productive experience for everyone.
 One of my favorite pages in XP Explained has a paragraph dedicated to making sure that if you are pairing, you are showering and respecting people's personal space.
-It matters!
+It's a low bar, but it does matter!

 - Despite reducing siloing, it only does it by 1 person.
 And we still can have decision latency when it comes to non-engineering roles, like PMs, managers, or other areas of expertise necessary to make good software.